When to speak up about mental health at work

 Where to from here?

-The Heads Up website has some useful, interactive tools to help you decide what’s right for you at this stage, including a comprehensive conversation planner.
+The Black Dog Institute website has some useful, interactive tools to help you decide what’s right for you at this stage, including a mental health workplace toolkit.
 A good executive coach can be a great source of support and guidance, too.

 Most of us are fortunate enough to develop meaningful connections in the workplace.
 In a culture of openness, employers and workmates can play a practical role in supporting the management of your mental health condition, and in the recovery process.